christophebedard/christophebedard.github.io/_posts/2019-06-01-ros_tracing_message_flow_analysis.md

 ## Results/example

 To illustrate this, I wrote a simple "pipeline" test case.
 A first node periodically publishes on a topic.
 A second node does some processing and re-publishes them on another topic.
-A third node does the same, and a fourth and last node prints the message's contents.
+A third node does the same, and a fourth and last node prints the message's content.

 {% include figure.html
     url="/assets/img/tc4ros/testcase_graph.png"